munificent/craftinginterpreters/book/functions.md

 sayHi("Dear", "Reader");
 ```

-I don't about you, but that looks like a real programming language to me.
+I don't about you, but that looks like an honest-to-God programming language to
+me.

 ## Return Statements

 We can get data into functions by passing parameters, but we've got no way to
 get results back <span name="hotel">*out*</span>.
 Since the body of a function
-is a list of statements -- which don't produce values -- the implementation of
+is a list of statements, which don't produce values, the implementation of
-`call()` in LoxFunction just executes them and then explicitly returns `nil`.
+`call()` in LoxFunction merely executes them and then returns `nil`.

 If Lox was an expression-oriented language like Ruby or Scheme, the body would
 be an expression that implicitly evaluated to a value and that would be the
 function's result.
+Because we have statements, we need dedicated syntax for
+emitted the result value.
+In other words, return statements.
+I'm sure you can
+guess the grammar already:

 <aside name="hotel">

 The Hotel California of data.

 </aside>

-Because we have statements, we need to add dedicated syntax for expressing the
-result value.
-In other words, return statements.
-I'm sure you can guess the
-grammar already:

 ```lox
 statement   = exprStmt